mockito/mockito/.github/CONTRIBUTING.md

 _If you are unsure about git you can have a look on our [git tips to have a clean history](https://github.com/mockito/mockito/wiki/Using git to prepare your PR to have a clean history)._

+## Coding style

+This section is not about some kind of fruitless tabs vs spaces debate.
+It's about having the code readable, the project grows and it is not rare to read contributions from many different individuals.
+Each one of us has a different writing style, we are fine with this.
+Without enforcing we may be picky about it, however we think that this improves the readability of the code for everyone.

+_This includes IntelliJ IDEA instructions, however we are sure there's similar settings in all major IDEs._

+But first of all, make sure that :

+* Don't use tabs, only spaces
+* Character encoding is **UTF-8**
+* Line ending character is unix-style **`LF`**
+* New line is added at end of file: `IntelliJ setting > Editor > General > Ensure line feed at file end on save`

+### Imports

+Imports must be sorted in the following order

+1. `import java.*`
+2. `import javax.*`
+3. `import all other imports`
+4. blank line
+5. `import static java.*`
+6. `import static javax.*`
+7. `import static all other imports`

+This order can be set in `IntelliJ setting > Editor > Code Style > Java > Imports > Import Layout`

+Also make sure that
+* One blank lines before imports.
+* One blank lines after imports.
+* Never import with wildcard `*`
+   * Set `IntelliJ setting > Editor > Code Style > Java > Imports > Class count to use import with '*'` to `100`
+   * Set `IntelliJ setting > Editor > Code Style > Java > Imports > Names count to use import static with '*'` to `100`

+##### Alignment

+We found vertical alignment helping when reading the code, for that reason we want to align vertically chained APIs, parameters, etc. For that reason the spacing characters are spaces.

+1. For chained calls, when multiple lines make more sense, we want method calls to be aligned vertically with previous dot.

+    ```java
+    mock(Foo.class, withSettings().name("bar")
+                                  .serializableMode(ACROSS_CLASSLOADER)
+                                  .verboseLogging().invocationListener(...));
+    ```

+    Go to `IntelliJ setting > Editor > Code Style > Java > Wrapping and Braces`

+    1. For parameter `Chained method calls` choose : `Do not wrap`
+    2. For sub-parameter `Align when multiline` tick the checkbox

+2. When declaring a function with several parameters and when multiple lines make sense, we want to align vertically the method parameters and arguments

+    ```java
+    void feature(String key,
+                 RepresentsSomething something) {
+        // ...
+    }
+    ```

+    Go to `IntelliJ setting > Editor > Code Style > Java > Wrapping and Braces`

+    1. For parameter `Method declaration parameters` choose : `Do not wrap`
+    2. For sub-parameter `Align when multiline` tick the checkbox

+3. When using a function with several parameters and when multiple lines make sense, we want to align vertically the method parameters and arguments

+    ```java
+    given(mock.action()).willReturn("a very long param",
+                                    "b another very long parameter",
+                                    "c yet another");
+    ```

+    Go to `IntelliJ setting > Editor > Code Style > Java > Wrapping and Braces`

+    1. For parameter `Method call parameters` choose : `Do not wrap`
+    2. For sub-parameter `Align when multiline` tick the checkbox

+4. When declaring an annotation with several parameters and when multiple lines make sense, we want to align vertically the annotation parameters

+    ```java
+    @Mock(answer = Answers.RETURNS_DEFAULTS,
+          serializable = true,
+          extraInterfaces = { List.class, YetAnotherInterface.class })
+    ```

+    Go to `IntelliJ setting > Editor > Code Style > Java > Annotation Parameters`

+    1. For parameter `Method declaration parameters` choose : `Do not wrap`
+    2. For sub-parameter `Align when multiline` tick the checkbox

+4. When declaring a throws list with several exception and when multiple line make sense, we want to align vertically the exceptions parameters

+    ```java
+    @Mock(answer = Answers.RETURNS_DEFAULTS,
+          serializable = true,
+          extraInterfaces = { List.class, YetAnotherInterface.class })
+    ```

+    Go to `IntelliJ setting > Editor > Code Style > Java > Throws list`

+    1. For parameter `Method declaration parameters` choose : `Do not wrap`
+    2. For sub-parameter `Align when multiline` tick the checkbox